jetstream-cloud/js2docs/docs/faq/trouble.md

 We will update this [Status IO Incident](https://jetstream.status.io/pages/incident/61dc808a7e9a82053ce739d2/629a6de486604112e598b390){target=_blank} with details/

 There is an issue/bug with suspending GPU instances with the version of libvirt Jetstream2 is using for virtualization.

+!!! danger ""

+    DO NOT SUSPEND GPU instances.

 We will have to upgrade the compute nodes to resolve it.
 This is on the near-term timeline but we do not have a precise date at this time.